Sciencinfus/AnemoiWeather/README.md

 - Index page that displays the set of selected cities with the main data weathers
 - Detail page that displays more detailed weather data about a city with the next 24h forecast
 - Addition of a new city
-- Deletion of a existing city
+- Deletion of an existing city
 - Unit used for display temperatures (Celsius/Fahrenheit)

 # Technical Architecture